jyyulab/LVIS_pipeline/steps_profile_VIS_scMultiome.md

 rm $aux_file

 ```
 Now, we have a fastq file storing the R2 (cellular barcodes) for every chimeric read in the filtered bam file.
-Next, run this python script to add the corresponding barcode for each read in the bam file under the tar "CB".
+Next, run this python script to add the corresponding barcode for each read in the bam file under the tar "CB", and convert the file back to bam.

 ```bash
 samtools view -bS P1_scMulti_ATAC_S1_pe.mated.filter_wCB.sam > P6_scMulti_ATAC_S2_pe.mated.filter_wCB.bam